Discover the irresistible rice trinity

 As an aside, it is common for Indian restaurants to have “Briyani” on the menu.
 But the preparation do not follow tradition.
 It is pre-cooked steamed rice, coloured yellow.
 The meat is cooked separately.

-The genuine version requires meat with rice layered in phases.
+The genuine version requires meat with rice layered into the same pot in phases.
 The meat infuses the rice that gives the rich taste and aroma.
-All cooked in a sealed container or a large pot and it’s time consuming.
+All cooked in a sealed large pot and it’s time consuming.

 I have also come across good Indian restaurants in my travels cooking both rice, meat and with saffron in single small pot for individual orders and they are good.
 They are usually done with a pastry top to ensure a proper seal.